lincketheo/unnamed-os/README.md

 ## 0.0.
 Setup

 ### 0.0.0.
 Cross compiler
-You need a cross compiler installed on your system, specifically for the i686 system.
+You need a cross compiler installed on your system, specifically for the i686 system (other CC's might work, I think i386 does, see [Virtualization](#virtualization) for my intended setup and architecture description to figure out if your desired CC works).
+Currently, it is not in my roadmap (yet) to support lots of architectures.

 I followed [these instructions](https://wiki.osdev.org/GCC_Cross-Compiler) to install my cross compiler in `~/opt/cross`.
-If you already have a cross compiler, just change `CROSS_COMPILER_ROOT` in the make file to your root and associated commands.
+If you already have a cross compiler, just change `CROSS_COMPILER_ROOT` in the `Makefile` to your root and associated commands.

 ### 0.0.1.
 Virtualization